spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ## Prerequisites

-- A Kubernetes cluster in Nutanix with version 1.19.x or higher, outbound internet connectivity, and DNS configured to resolve public internet domain names.

 - A Nutanix Prism Central account with *Prism Admin* role.

 - A Nutanix subnet created in Nutanix Prism Central.